SitnGit/BashServerRunner/README.md

 - Executor - Handle SSH connections and command execution
 - Runner - Orchestrate parallel task execution across servers
 - Formatter - Display results in readable format

+## Testing
+Since testing can only be done locally(for now), there are two files used for local testing,
+thats:
+- examples/test_hosts - which has host groups with localhost and 127.0.0.1 to simulate different servers
+- examples/test_playbook.yml - which has two plays with tasks

 ## Requirements